-Archaeologists believe they have found remains of the legendary Hell Hound of Suffolk
+Do canine remains belong to the legendary Hell Hound of Suffolk?

 This black dog, or the devil in such a likeness (God he knoweth all who worketh all,) running all along down the body of the church with great swiftness, and incredible haste, among the people, in a visible form and shape, passed between two persons, as they were kneeling upon their knees, and occupied in prayer as it seemed, wrung the necks of them both at one instant clean backward, in so much that even at a moment where they kneeled, they strangely died.